Skip to Main Content

 APA Citations for AI

-In April 2023, APA provided guidance for citing responses from ChatGPT or output from another generative AI tool.
+APA has provided guidance for citing output from generative AI tools, including ChatGPT.

 Include a description of the prompt when quoting output from a generative AI tool in your paper.
 Use the author of the AI algorithm - or the company who produced the tool - in both the in-text citation and full reference.
 It may be worthwhile to include the chat's transcript as an appendix to your project.